Could Sounders star Jordan Morris be leaving Seattle for Europe?

 “Definitely some conversations are ongoing with Seattle and in Europe a little bit,” Morris said during the USMNT news conference.
 “It’s a similar stance of where I was before MLS Cup.
 If the right offer and the right team comes forward, it’s something that I’d be interested in.”

+This is the second time a European club has aggressively courted Morris.
+He trained with Werder Bremen of German’s Bundesliga in January 2016 and turned down a contract offer to sign his first MLS contract with the Sounders.

-Morris, 26, has developed into a prized winger for the Sounders.
+Morris has developed into a prized winger for Seattle.
 He scored 10 goals and had eight assists last season.
 He’s also grown to be a leader for the USMNT where Morris also has 10 goals and eight assists in 39 caps.

 While MLS has yet to release a schedule and is currently in negotiations for a new collective-bargaining agreement with the Players Association, Morris is preparing for a busy stretch with the national team.